Mahammad-Mostafa/hello-microverse/README.md

 # 🙏🏻 Acknowledgements

-I would like to thank everyone at **Microverse** for guiding me through this project.
+I thank everyone at **Microverse** for guiding me through this project.

 <p align="right"><a href="#title">back to top</a></p>